-The national RIA consultant is expected to deliver the following outputs per the below identified timeline and anticipated workload:
+The national RIA consultant is expected to deliver the following outputs as per the below identified timeline and anticipated workload:

-identified tiffeline and afficipated workload.
-Key Deliverables and the Anticipated Workload Tentative Timetable/Deadline Deliverable 1: A detailed Work Plan and Implementation Schedule (up to 1 working day).
-By end-July 2022 Deliverable 2: A report on support provided to the international consultant for designing the draft risk-preparedness plan in line with requirements of Chapter III of Regulation 2019/941 as per task #1 above (up to 7 working days) By early-September Deliverable 3: Draft regulatory impact assessment of the draft legal act that transposes into national legislation the requirements of the Regulation 2019/941 on risk-preparedness in the electricity sector as pertask #2 (up to 21 working days) By mid-October 2022 Deliverable 4: Participate within the public consultations of the draft lega act that transpose into national legislation Regulation 2019/941 on risk-preparedness in the electricity sector and present its regulatory impact assessment (contribute to drafting the agenda, LoP, concept of the event, drafting presentation, QA session) as per task #3 above (up to 2 working days).
-By early-November 2022 Deliverable 5: A report on the support provided during the examination of the RIA (preliminary and final) by the Working Group of the State Commission for the regulation of entrepreneurial activity, including the updated version of the RIA and proposals to update the draft normative act as per tasks #4-6 above (up to 19 working days) By mid-December
+Key Deliverables and the Anticipated Workload Tentative Timetable/Deadline Deliverable 1: A detailed Work Plan and Implementation Schedule (1 working day).
+By end-August 2022 Deliverable 2: A report on support provided to the international consultant for designing the draft national risk assessment, preventive and emergency plans in line with requirements of Regulation 2017/1938 as per task #1 above (up to 7 working days) Deliverable 3 : Draft regulatory impact assessment of the draft legal act that transposes into national legislation the requirements of the Regulation 2017/1938 as per task #2 (up to 21 working days) Deliverable 4: Participate within the public consultations of the draft legal act that transpose into national legislation Regulation 2017/1938 and present its regulatory impact assessment (contribute to drafting the agenda, LoP, concept of the event, drafting presentation, QA session) as per task #3 above (up to 2 working days).
+By mid-February 2023 Deliverable 5: A report on the support provided during the examination of the RIA (preliminary and final) by the Working Group of the State Commission for the regulation of entrepreneurial activity, including the updated version of the RIA and proposals to update the draft normative act as per tasks #4-6 above (up to 19 working days) By mid-March 20223